david672orford/PPR/ipp/README.txt

 mouse:~ppr/src/ipp/README.txt
-19 April 2006
+27 April 2006

-This directory contains PPR's experimental IPP server.
+This directory contains PPR's IPP server.

 PPR will soon implement IPP 1.0 and 1.1 as well as the CUPS extensions.
 It can already work to some extent with many IPP clients intended for use with CUPS.